From Static to Continuous

 All submissions must follow the PMLR style template.

-All submissions undergo double-blind peer review via OpenReview.
-Please ensure your manuscript is fully anonymized — remove author names, affiliations, and self-identifying references.
+All submissions underwent double-blind peer review via OpenReview.
+Submitted manuscripts were fully anonymized — author names, affiliations, and self-identifying references removed.

 Accepted full and short papers will be invited to submit an extended version addressing reviewer remarks for publication in PMLR proceedings.